 The answer is because it is simple and there is the availability heuristic bias: simple explanations to complex problems are popular within a network of people because other people have accepted them.

 This chart analysis leads nowhere.
-Waiting for patterns to form over a three year period and insisting that they are not random but carry useful information is a big leap of faith.
-But the TA-astrologers find audience because showing patterns is easier than showing math formulas.
+Waiting for patterns to form over three years and insisting that they are not random but carry useful information is a big leap of faith.
+But the TA-astrologers find an audience because showing patterns is easier than showing math formulas.

 But trading nowadays is math and computers.
 Below is a picture of a group of modern traders: